 AWS is supporting the global non-profit The Nature Conservancy and others to restore 11 acres of wetlands.
 The project will slow down and filter water while providing wildlife habitat in Licking County just outside Columbus.
 This will reduce nutrient pollution in Buckeye Lake and improve streams draining into the lake.
 The project is expected to be completed in 2026 and filter 77 million gallons of water each year.
 The combined funding from multiple companies will serve as a new repeatable model of corporate funding for water improvement projects.

-In partnership with River Partners, a California-based nonprofit, AWS is helping to repair native ecosystems in some of California’s most imperiled river corridors.
+With River Partners, a California-based nonprofit, AWS is helping to repair native ecosystems in some of California’s most imperiled river corridors.
 The project will reconnect rivers to floodplains and side channels, retire agricultural irrigation to conserve water and replenish freshwater ecosystems, enhance wildlife habitat that supports threatened and endangered species, and improve flood management.
 Upon completion in 2027, these projects will generate more than 1.6 billion liters of volumetric benefits each year.

 Amazon is collaborating with Stroud Water Research Center to work with farmers to implement soil health practices on 2,300 acres, including the conversion of cropland to a no-till and cover crop management system.
 This aims to improve water quality in headwater streams and downstream communities.